Customer: Washtenaw Intermediate School District

-NextWave STEM Drone (UAS) Pathway — implemented as a K–12, in-school program integrating hands-on drone instruction, coding, and career-aligned learning, with curriculum, teacher support, and CTE certification pathways (including FAA Part 107 preparation).
+• Solution: NextWave STEM Drone (UAS) Pathway, a K–9, in-school program integrating hands-on drone instruction, coding, and career-aligned learning, with curriculum, teacher support, and CTE certification pathways (including FAA Part 107 preparation).

 Case Study